minhtri06/go-1brc/README.md

 ## How can I generate the file?

-To generate the file, they use their provided Java program to generate a random dataset.
+To generate the file, they use a provided Java program to generate a random dataset.
 You can check [this section](https://github.com/gunnarmorling/1brc?tab=readme-ov-file#running-the-challenge) for more details.

 ## Solutions Statistics